 Anyone who enjoys food should watch this and learn what it requires to make this happen.

-4. Queen of The Sun: What are the Bees Telling Us? by Taggart Siegel
+4. Queen of The Sun: What Are the Bees Telling Us? by Taggart Siegel

 Listen.
 Can you hear it?
 Can you hear the hum?
 If not, then this movie will tell you why.
 The absence of the bees is speaking volumes.

-If the plants are contaminated, so is our food.
+When the plants are contaminated, so is our food.
 If the colony has collapsed, we are going down with them.

 By highlighting the possible causes of the high mortality of our bees, we can see that other pollinators such as birds and butterflies are also affected.